PPHelios/landinPage/README.md

 ### Resources :

-   - A lot of internet search was done on how to fulfill the project and i only picked the solutions that i can fully understand even if they are not the best and made modifications to fulfill the needs of the project.
+   - A lot of internet search was done on open source sites to understand the new methods suggested by Udacity (ex: getBoundingClientRect()) and i only used the ones that i can fully understand and implement even if they are not the best.